GENI-NSF/geni-tools/README-omni.txt

  - `--devmode`: Continue on error if possible

 ==== shutdown ====
-Calls the GENI AM API Shutdown function
+Calls the GENI AM API Shutdown function.

 This command will stop the resources from running, but not delete their state.
-This command should NOT be needed by most users - it is intended for emergency stop and supporting later forensics / debugging.
+This command should NOT be needed by most users - it is intended for use by operators when performing emergency stop and supporting later forensics / debugging.

  * Format: `omni.py [-a AM_URL_or_nickname] shutdown <slice-name>`
  * Examples:
+ * Shutdown all slivers in slice, myslice, at all aggregates
   * `omni.py shutdown myslice`
+ * Shutdown slivers in slice, myslice, at one aggregate
   * `omni.py -a http://localhost:12348 shutdown myslice`
+ * Use AM API v1 to shutdown slivers in slice, myslice, at one aggregate
-  * `omni.py -a http://localhost:12348 --api-version 2 shutdown myslice`
+  * `omni.py -a http://localhost:12348 --api-version 1 shutdown myslice`
+ * Shutdown slivers in slice, myslice, at one aggregate (specified by a nickname)
   * `omni.py -a myLocalAM shutdown myslice`

 Slice name could be a full URN, but is usually just the slice name portion.